 Before you begin to train your dog to walk on a leash, you need her to be comfortable with wearing one!
 Dog leash training is a lot easier when she isn't fighting the leash.
 How do you do this?
 Take about a week to "desensitize" your puppy or dog to the leash and collar.

-With Justice, I put her collar on, then immediately feed her dinner.
-Put the collar on and give her a treat.
-Put it on and play.
-Put it on for napping.
-Your puppy or dog can wear the collar all day as long as someone is home; just make sure that you don't crate her with it on or tie her out.
+Your puppy or dog can wear the collar all day as long as someone is home; just make sure that you don't crate him, tie him out or leave him alone with it on.

-Once through this process, it's time to teach her to heel.
+Once through this process, it's time to teach him to heel.
 Yay!
 Just a quick note...

-So start out by getting your pup to sit on your left hand side (it helps to have already taught her how to sit).
+So start out by getting your pup to sit on your left hand side (it helps to have already taught him how to sit).

-After she's sitting nicely, say "Bella, heel!" in a happy, upbeat tone of voice while stepping forward with your left leg.
-She'll pick up on this foot signal very quickly and be able to differentiate which foot you step with.
+After he's sitting nicely, say "Milo, heel!" in a happy, upbeat tone of voice while stepping forward with your left leg.
+He'll pick up on this foot signal very quickly and be able to differentiate which foot you lead with.

-Keep talking to her as you heel - it makes things more interesting for both of you, and she'll pay more attention to you than the other distractions!
-The leash should be loose at all times...
+Keep talking to him as you heel - it makes things more interesting for both of you, and he'll pay more attention to you than the other distractions!
+The leash should be loose at all times.
+Ahem, easier said than done, am I right?

 When your dog or puppy tries to pull you or even go ahead of your left